dodeeric/pdf2epubEX/README.md

 # pdf2epubEX

-This tool written in Bash uses the *pdf2htmlEX* tool to convert a PDF file to an ePub file.
+This Bash shell script uses the *pdf2htmlEX* tool to convert a PDF file to an ePub file.

 The result is a *fixed layout* ePub version 3: the layout is perfectly retained and all the fonts are embedded.